cg-tuwien/multistream/README.md

 ### Themes

-The appearance of the stream HTML files can be customized using themes which can be defined in the `/themes` directroy.
+The appearance of the stream HTML files can be customized using themes which can be defined in the `/themes` directory.
-A default theme is provieded in the `/default` subdirectory.
+A default theme is provided in the `/default` subdirectory.
 A documentation on how to create and customize themes can be found [here](/doc/Theme.md)

 ### Layouts